lee2sman/dotfiles/README.md

 - ```nvim``` the Neovim text editor.
 I use this every day.
 - ```z``` directory jumping navigation.
 I use this instead of ```cd``` much of the time. [info](https://github.com/jethrokuan/z)
-- ```tldr``` command line helper which lists how to use most command line software.
+- ```tldr``` command line helper which lists how to use most command line software. [info](https://tldr.sh/)
-- ```gcalcli``` which can display, edit and add to my google calendar.
+- ```gcalcli``` which can display, edit and add to my google calendar. [info](https://github.com/insanum/gcalcli)
-- ```vimwiki``` which I use to create and edit a huge personal wiki file for notes, brainstorming, copying down info, listing movies to watch, books I've read, etc etc.
+- ```vimwiki``` which I use to create and edit a huge personal wiki file for notes, brainstorming, copying down info, listing movies to watch, books I've read, etc etc. [info](https://opensource.com/article/18/6/vimwiki-gitlab-notes)
-- ```pyradio``` which I use to stream music since I can't work, write, code or relax with it!
+- ```pyradio``` which I use to stream music.
+See [my article](https://opensource.com/article/19/11/pyradio).
-- ~~```brew``` package manager is pretty essential for finding new Terminal (and even GUI) apps for the Mac command line.~~
-- ```apt``` package manager for Ubuntu.
+- ```apt``` package manager for Ubuntu. *Previously on the Mac I used ```brew``` package manager.*
 - ```git``` version control system.
 I use both GitHub and [Keybase's encrypted Git](https://keybase.io/blog/encrypted-git-for-everyone).

 # My PATH
+The PATH tells your computer where your custom software is located, so that you can launch it by typing its name instead of having to execute it from its specific directory. *(i.e. You can type ```my-program``` instead of ```./my-program.sh``` for example.*

-In fish, you add to your PATH in `config.fish`, not bashrc or `.bash_profile.` My custom programs are in my bin folder, which has been added to my PATH inside config.fish.
-In general, I find it much easier to script in bash rather than learn fish's scripting syntax.
+In fish, you add to your PATH in `config.fish`, not bashrc or `.bash_profile.` Custom programs can be placed in the bin folder, which can be added to the PATH inside config.fish.

 # Aliases / Fish Functions
-I have many fish functions, which is what fish calls its aliases.
+In Bash we have aliases, but Fishshell calls them functions.
 Check them out inside /fish/functions.
-Lots of basic scripts for playing music, markdown, opening various programs and a local server, some strange artware novelties, etc.
+These are used to simplify or improve specifdic commandline calls.

-*Update: I used to have a ton of functions for launching radio stations, rendering text, etc. Have simplified and eliminated most of these.
-Check my main branch under fish/functions to see those*.
+*Update: I used to have a ton of functions for launching radio stations, rendering text, etc. Have simplified and eliminated most of these on my Ubuntu machine (for example by using the pyradio program now) but they are still on my Mac found in the main branch under fish/functions*.

-Examples:
+Current-ish list:
 - ```agenda``` - prints my weekly google calendar schedule, using gcalcli
 - ```bsdgames``` - I can't remember all the games installed with bsdgames individually, so this just lists them for me.
 For example, ```adventure``` for Colossal Cave Adventure.
 - ```filecount``` - basically a one-liner that uses wordcount to count the number of files in your current folder.